brianj-kim/CEEA-SIG-Project/01-ObserveAndFrame/00-ProjectOutline.md

 - Vishvaben Pradipbhai Shah

 ## Project background (business need/opportunity)
-The Engineering and Humanities Special Interest Group is a SIG group within the Canadian Engineering Education Association / Association Canadienne de l’éducation en génie (CEEA-ACÉG) national organization that aims to create a space for individuals such as students, teachers, and non-engineering members who are interested in the intersections of engineering and humanities.
-To achieve this, regular meetings are held online and in person at CEEA-ACEG conferences.
-These meetings create an avenue for engagement and valuable knowledge sharing but are not enough for sustainable networking and discussions.
-The goal of this project is to bridge to gulf by creating an online user-friendly platform that enhances visibility, facilitates research sharing, showcases events to the broader community, maps individual networks, and addresses the diversity of technology skills within the membership.

-I (Brian) would like to change this as:

 The CEEA members, including SIG members, held conference once a year and meetups (roundtables) for monthly or bimonthly, and they don't currently have tools for in-depth, consistent, and sustainable communication channel over their conferences and meetups.
-And they are in need of a platform that fucilitate the communication channel, member profile tool, bilingual support, networking tool for inside and outside of the organization, and information exchange portal for engineering education.
+And they are in need of a platform that fucilitate the communication channel, member networking for inside and outside of the organization, bilingual support, and information exchange portal for engineering educators.

 ## North Star and Carry Over Customers